whaynes/STCW23/jekyll/_assessments/RFPEW-1H2C.md

 <tr><td>

 {% capture behavior %}
-{% do Change over, shiftchangeover %} a basket-type strainer to a clean basket
+{% do shiftchangeover, Change over %} a basket-type strainer to a clean basket
 {% endcapture %}
 {{ behavior | markdownify }}